holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 Elon Musk, Stephen Hawking; IronMan and Batman :) (see the pattern?)

 ### What would you do if you didn't have to work for a living?
 Travel around the world.
-Assuming “don’t have to work for a living” means I got enough funds I’d like to focus on making the world a better place and the future better for the next generations.
+Assuming "don't have to work for a living" means I got enough funds I'd like to focus on making the world a better place and the future better for the next generations.